Brand Name pms-Finasteride Common Name finasteride (for male pattern baldness)

 Breast cancer: Male breast cancer has been reported in a small number of people taking finasteride.
 It is not known with certainty whether finasteride can cause breast cancer, but this possibility cannot be ruled out at this time.
 If you notice any changes in your breasts, such as breast enlargement, pain, tenderness, lumps, or nipple discharge, contact your doctor as soon as possible.

-Prostate cancer: Finasteride (for BPH) may be linked with an increased risk of developing a rare type of cancer called high-grade prostate cancer.
+Prostate cancer: Finasteride may be linked with an increased risk of developing a rare type of cancer called high-grade prostate cancer.
 The risk of this cancer while taking this medication is still considered very small.
-Note that finasteride (for BPH) is not approved to treat prostate cancer.
-If you have any concerns about this medication, talk to your health care provider.
+Note that finasteride (for male pattern baldness) is not approved to treat prostate cancer.
+If you have any concerns about your medication, talk to your health care provider.

 Children: Finasteride should not be used by children.